cinnData/PythonBootcamp/[PY-04] Python data containers.md

 ## Homework

-Write a list containing the month names and use it to create a function for **date conversion** that takes '1954-04-30' and returns 'April 30, 1954'.
+1. Write a list containing the month names and use it to create a function for **date conversion** that takes '1954-04-30' and returns 'April 30, 1954'.

+2. To write a function that returns more than one result, we specify them in the `return` statement, separated by commas.
+For instance, if our function must return `result1` and `result2`, we write `return result1, result2` (don't forget the comma).
+Then, the results will be returned together as a tuple.
+Write a function that takes a date in the format 'yyyy-mm-dd' and returns the year, the month and the day as three integers.

+3. Modify the definition of the previous question, so that your function takes the string `'1954-04-30'` and returns the dictionary `{'year': 1954, 'month': 4, 'day': 30}`.